Mushy96/Mushy_BankRobbery/README.md

 ======================================

-- For this script i used some of the Perry_BankHeist script and changed it to make it into a smaller and easier bannk robbery script without the guarma teleport stuff ect so all props to the creators of that script this is a simple little robbery at the rhodes bank Hope you enjoy this!
+- For this script i used some of the Perry_BankHeist script and changed it to make it into a smaller and easier bank robbery script without the guarma teleport stuff ect so all props to the creators of that script this is a simple little robbery at the rhodes bank Hope you enjoy this!